KieranH-1/WebServPro/README.md

 #WebServPro

+This file is only changed in the development branch

 ![Image of Kieran](https://github.com/KieranH-1/WebServPro/blob/main/KieranPic.jpg?raw=true)

 I am an undergrad major in my senior year, though haven’t taken a plethora of the elective classes yet, so the majority of the courses I’ve taken are just the core classes for the CPS degree with the highest level being Software Engineering and Language Processing.
 I am currently taking the AI and Web Database Programming classes on top of this one this semester, so the Web Database Programming class should help me cover the basics of HTML and CSS.